-Who is at risk of being an immunocompromised ?.
+Who is at risk of being immunocompromised ?.

-People who have a family history of primary immunodeficiency disorders have a higher-than-normal risk for developing primary disorders.
+People who have a family history of primary immunodeficiency disorders have a higher-than-normal risk of developing primary diseases.

 Anything that weakens your immune system can lead to a secondary immune deficiency disorder.

 For example, exposure to body fluids infected with HIV or removal of the spleen may be the causes.
-The removal of the spleen may be necessary due to conditions such as liver cirrhosis, sickle cell anemia or spleen trauma.
+Removing the spleen may be necessary due to liver cirrhosis, sickle cell anemia, or spleen trauma.

 Aging also weakens your immune system.
 As you get older, some of the organs that make white blood cells shrink and produce less of them.

-Proteins are important for your immunity.
+Proteins are essential for your immunity.
 Not having enough protein in your diet can weaken your immune system.
-Your body also produces proteins when you sleep that help your body fight infections.
+When you sleep, your body also produces proteins that help your body fight infections.